Benzatropine: Pharmacology

+Pharmacodynamics

+Antihistamine and anticholinergic activity

-Benzatropine is a centrally acting anticholinergic/antihistamine agent.
-It is a selective M1 muscarinic acetylcholine receptor antagonist.
-Benzatropine partially blocks cholinergic activity in the basal ganglia and has also been shown to increase the availability of dopamine by blocking its reuptake and storage in central sites, and as a result, increasing dopaminergic activity.
+Benzatropine is a centrally acting anticholinergic and antihistamine.
+In terms of its anticholinergic activity, it is specifically an antimuscarinic and acts a selective muscarinic acetylcholine M1 and M3 receptor antagonist.
+Benzatropine partially blocks cholinergic activity in the basal ganglia.
 Animal studies have indicated that anticholinergic activity of benzatropine is approximately one-half that of atropine, while its antihistamine activity approaches that of mepyramine.
 Its anticholinergic effects have been established as therapeutically significant in the management of Parkinsonism.
 Benzatropine antagonizes the effect of acetylcholine, decreasing the imbalance between the neurotransmitters acetylcholine and dopamine, which may improve the symptoms of early Parkinson's disease.